Eva-Kuk/unique-wings/README.md

 ![home page](wireframes/readme/home-page.png)

 FOOTER
-- The footer contains a list of usefull links : Blog, Contact Us, Social media links: Tweeter, Instagram and Facebook and also a neswletter subscription for visitors and users to subscribe for newsletter.
+- The footer contains a list of usefull links: Blog, Contact Us, Social media links: Tweeter, Instagram and Facebook and also a neswletter subscription for visitors and users to subscribe for newsletter.
-- The users don't need to register to sign up for newsletter
+- The users don't need to be register to sign up for newsletter.
+If user desides to unsubscribe from a Newsletter, there is a link which redirects the user to the `Unsubscribe Newsletter` form.
+The form provides an email to fill in and the user will be removed from the database.
+The toast message will be displayed.

 ![footer](wireframes/readme/footer.png)